Last updated Apr 2026 · 9 min read

 Rome trip checklist

-Get the free checklistHow to Choose Based on Your Trip
+Get the free checklistHow to choose based on your trip

 Frequently Asked Questions

-What is the best area to stay in Rome for the first time?
+Where to stay in Rome for the first time?

 This article may contain affiliate links.
 If you book through them, I may earn a small commission at no additional cost to you.